MattOates/melm/README.md

                if ANCHOR is installed use that to filter ELM output based on ANCHOR's IUPred disorder prediction, only include ELMs that fall within disordered regions
            -d <>, --anchor-datapath=<>
                provide the location of the anchor data path, mELM will otherwise assume it's in the same directory as your anchor binary
+           -g <>, --go-filter=<>
+               turn on GO filtering, only show results for ELM classes that have been associated with the GO ID specified

 Example Use Cases
 =================